Table of Contents

 This is the stage where a lot of businesses will jump right to “fix-it” mode.
 The culture within the business may be one where the first solution offered, or the solution offered by a certain person is accepted without further discussion.
 Resist the urge to take the first solution without further discussion about the issue.
 Take the time to explore the concerns or issues that have been raised within the discovery process.
 One way to explore the issues is to better define them.

-Defining a strategic issue
+Define your strategic issue

 Strategic issues are defined as critical challenges that must be addressed for a farm business to achieve its vision.
 They relate to big questions like: